How to apply for authorisation to operate drones

 If you wish to undertake a flight without taking photographs, contact the Civile Civil Aviation Authority.

-The use of model aircraft with a mass of less than 500g, captive flying devices, lightweight free-flying balloons and ultra-light gliders is freely permitted, with the exception of the vicinity of the Prince's Palace, the Place du Palais and within 150 metres of the heliport.
+The use of model aircraft with a mass of less than 100g, captive flying devices, lightweight free-flying balloons and ultra-light gliders is freely permitted, with the exception of the vicinity of the Prince's Palace, the Place du Palais and within 150 metres of the heliport.

-Unless authorised by the Minister of State, the use of any flying device is forbidden:
+Except with special authorisation, the use of any flying device is forbidden:

 - Above the Place du Palais and the Prince's Palace